How To Pack Medication for Air Travel Internationally

 • Pack backup cooling methods

-3. How to Pack Medication for Air Travel Internationally (1-3 Days Before Departure)
+3. How to Pack Medication for Air Travel Internationally and Domestically (1-3 Days Before Departure)

-Pick a quiet time and assemble all the meds you will be taking with you a few days before you leave.
-You want to gather all the original pharmacy bottles and packages.
+Pick a quiet time and assemble all the meds you will be taking with you.
+You should have a printed list of all your meds, dosage, frequency to work from.

-Gather separate gallon-size, zip-lock bags and mark them Prescription, OTC, Vitamins/Supplements and once they are filled place them in your large designated medication bag.
+Gather separate gallon-size, zip-lock bags and mark them with a sharpie “Prescription”, “OTC”, “Vitamins/Supplements” and fill them with your medicines/vitamins, etc; place all these bags in your large designated medication bag.

-Step 1: Pack Prescription Medications in Your Carry-On Bag
+3.1 Packing Prescription Meds in Your Carry-On Bag

 Prescription meds are the most challenging category of medications at security checkpoints.
-Every country has specific regulations about bringing prescription drugs across its borders, and security agencies pay special attention to these medications during screening.
+Every country has specific regulations about bringing prescription drugs across its borders so do your research ahead of time.

 medication packing prescription drugs

-Keep prescription medications in their original pharmacy containers.
-The original packaging serves multiple purposes: it proves the medication belongs to you, shows it’s a legitimate prescription, and helps officials quickly verify the contents.
+ALWAYS Keep prescription medications in their original pharmacy containers and pack in your carry-on -never in your checked bag.
+The original packaging serves multiple purposes.
+It proves the medication belongs to you, shows it’s a legitimate prescription, and helps officials quickly verify the contents.

 • The prescribing doctor’s name